Understanding RTMP Cameras: How to Setup an IP Camera for RTMP Streaming [Updated for 2024]

 3. What protocol does an IP camera use for streaming?

-The most common protocols for IP camera streaming are the RTMP and RTSP protocols.
+For IP camera video streaming protocol, the most common streaming protocols for IP camera streaming are the RTMP and RTSP protocols.
 In general, all network cameras encode video footage into RTSP (Real-Time Streaming Protocol), which is used to broadcast such a video stream over the network.
-RTSP is a “pull” protocol, which means you must connect to an RTMP-enabled camera using its public IP address and forwarded port and pull video from it.
+RTSP is a “pull” protocol, which means you must connect to an RTMP-enabled camera (with an optional RTMP camera app) using its public IP address and forwarded port and pulls video from it.

 4. How do I host an IP camera?

-You can hot an IP camera and make your feed accessible online by connecting your camera to a server.
+You can host and broadcast IP cameras and make your feed accessible online by connecting your camera to a server.
 This way users can view your live stream remotely through your domain or a web address you provide.

 5. What is the best IP camera for streaming?